jadecobra/python_tdd_exercises/source/make_tdd/run_tests_automatically.rst

     Press w to show menu

   - `pytest-watcher`_ "saw" the change I made to ``test_person.py`` and ran the test again
-  - the terminal_ shows ``no tests ran`` which is confusing since the only way I know the test passed, is because I saw it fail
+  - the terminal_ shows ``no tests ran`` which is confusing since the only way I know the test passed, is because I saw it fail.

 I can write the rest of the code for the project and get results back quickly because the tests run when I change the code.